2013 Allegheny County Assessments Updates

-1. The 2013 Proposed Millage Rates in the City of Pittsburgh
+The 2013 Proposed Millage Rates in the City of Pittsburgh

 Legally, taxing entities are not permitted to realize more than a 5% increase in real estate tax revenue in any given reassessment year.
-Because of this anti-windfall statute, taxing entities across the County have been scrambling to determine the accurate assessment values in their area so they can meet the deadline in setting their respective millage rates.
+Because of this anti-windfall statute, taxing entities across the county have been scrambling to determine the accurate assessment values in their area so they can meet the deadline in setting their respective millage rates.

 The 2013 millage rate for Allegheny County itself was reduced from 5.69 mills in 2012 to 4.73 mills in 2013.
-Earlier this week, Mayor Luke Ravenstahl proposed a 2013 City of Pittsburgh budget that would reduce the taxation rate for City properties from 10.8 mills in 2012 to 7.56 mills in 2013.
+Earlier this week, Mayor Luke Ravenstahl proposed a 2013 City of Pittsburgh budget that would reduce the taxation rate for city properties from 10.8 mills in 2012 to 7.56 mills in 2013.
 On Wednesday, the Pittsburgh School District released its proposed 2013 budget, following suit by proposing a reduction from 13.92 mills in 2012 to 9.65 mills in 2013.
 Both the City of Pittsburgh, and the City of Pittsburgh School District are legally required to finalize their 2013 millage rates by January 31, 2013.

 So what does this mean for property owners?
-It means that at least in the City of Pittsburgh, many property owners will see their overall taxes reduced in 2013.
+It means that, at least in the City of Pittsburgh, many property owners will see their overall taxes reduced in 2013.
 This should also give hope to property owners in the surrounding areas, because this is a good indicator that similar large reductions are likely in other school districts and municipalities.

-3.Class Action Lawsuit Brought on Behalf of Property Owners
+Class Action Lawsuit Brought on Behalf of Property Owners

 On January 7, 2013, a class action lawsuit was brought against Allegheny County and the Board of Property Assessments Appeals and Review (the “BPAAR”) by 11 property owners.
 The BPAAR is the legislative government body who was tasked with managing the 100,000 appeals filed in 2012, and also the body that is required to approve the decision for each of these appeals.

 Overall, it will be interesting to see how this lawsuit will play out.
-While there is a relative lack of transparency in the Allegheny County assessment appeals process, requiring that an appraisal value be accepted carte blanche seems equally problematic.
+While there is a relative lack of transparency in the Allegheny County real estate tax assessment 2013 appeals process, requiring that an appraisal value be accepted carte blanche seems equally problematic.
 As the recent mortgage crisis illustrates, appraisal values are not always the best evidence of fair market value.
 If the appraisal value is not well-supported by the evidence, it would not make sense that the value must be accepted without any further examination into the value.